MonsieurTib/package-ui.nvim/README.md

 A modern, intuitive package manager UI for Neovim that provides a unified interface for managing dependencies across different ecosystems.

-Supports npm (Node.js), Cargo (Rust), RubyGems (Ruby), and Mix (Elixir) through an elegant multi-panel interface with real-time search and version management.
+Supports npm (Node.js), Cargo (Rust), RubyGems (Ruby), Mix (Elixir) and Pip (Python) through an elegant multi-panel interface with real-time search and version management.

 Manage all your project dependencies directly within Neovim.
 Browse installed packages, discover new ones, and handle version management without switching contexts.